The truth behind the romance: Is it better to be single on Valentine’s Day?

 Single people report that they go out for drinks several times a month, compared to those in a relationship, who say they only go out every couple months – and when they do, 37% ask their partner for permission.

 Though the first Valentine’s Day as a new singleton can be a daunting prospect, you can face the 14th with a fresh perspective – the truth is, 82% of divorcees say they are happier being divorced.
-Whether you’ve got plans with a partner, your friends, or a pizza and your favourite boxset, our survey reveals that above all, you’re not alone this Valentine’s Day.
+Whether you’ve got plans with a partner, your friends, or a pizza and your favourite box set, just remember you’re not alone this Valentine’s Day.

 For more information about getting a divorce, please contact us.